May 22, 2025

 Our Advisory Panel consists of a diverse array of experts in Florida’s health sector who advise State of Reform on the key issues in state healthcare and health policy.
 We rely heavily on these stakeholders to develop our agenda topics, framing, and speakers.
 Thank you to these esteemed individuals, without whom we wouldn’t be able to put together State of Reform’s robust, curated agendas.

-• Ben Browning: Vice President & Chief Operating Officer, Florida Association of Community Health Centers
+• Ben Browning, MPA: Vice President & Chief Operating Officer, Florida Association of Community Health Centers

 • Chris Conklin: Head of Sales, State & Local Government, Unite Us

-• Allie Franklin: Managing Director, Health Management Associates
+• Allie Franklin, LCSW: Managing Director, Health Management Associates

 • Carol Gormley: Vice President of Government Affairs, Independent Living Systems